top of page

-Although there are no Falkirk District men buried here, this is an important cemetery.
 There are many British Military Cemeteries in the Salient where you can seek out the time for quiet contemplation of the sacrifice made.
-In this cemetery you will find the paradox of life and death in close proximity, with the sound of passing traffic, the children playing in the nearby gardens of the houses, and the lives of the local community going on.
+This is one of them.
 Despite the cemetery’s close proximity to the Menin Gate, it lies in the junction in the road between the Menin Road and the road leading to Zonnebeke, visitors are few and far between.
-This cemetery is at its most peaceful in the early evening and before the last post can be heard from the nearby Menin Gate.

 Hooge Chateau 31 October 1914